mayankvanani/Customer-Validation-Prediction/README.md

 # Customer-Validation-Prediction

 ## Summary
-Dataset contains various customers' credentials for past 6 months.
+ - Dataset contains various customers' credentials for past 6 months.
 Out of the customers bank wishes to find which of his customers are      more likely to leave.
 So using Deep learning techniques of implementation and optimisation, model has been designed.
+ - Used **Grid Search** Algorithm to optimize the hyperparameters.

 **Optimisation Parameters**: _epochs_ , _optimizer_, and _batch_size_.